 Unsolicited resume email is quite difficult.
 Unlike a solicited resume where the same format can be used by thousands of job seekers, emailing an unsolicited resume requires creativity and knowledge.

-Emailing unsolicited resume simply means sending your resume to a company that is not hiring.
-This means you have to research on the available department you can fit in or find missing or weak job position and the company’s contact email preferably the HR contact.
+Emailing an unsolicited resume simply means sending your resume to a company that is not hiring.
+This means you have to research the available department you can fit in or find missing or weak job positions and the company’s contact email preferably the HR contact.

 Digital Transformation Specialist – Resume Attached.